stevenya97/TwitchAdsSafari/README.md

 ## Troubleshooting
 - Make sure that only one solution/script is enabled at a time.
 Solutions often conflict with one another trying to manipulate the same underlying video stream served to you.

+## Contributing
+Feel free to make a pull request or create a new issue here discussing any new or updated solutions.